-For instance, if you’re in China and want to connect to a US server on the West Coast because it’s closer that the East Coast, you won’t be able to ask NordVPN to do that.
+For instance, if you’re in China and want to connect to a US server on the West Coast because it’s closer than the East Coast, you won’t be able to ask NordVPN to do that.

 It does have an automatic “Recommended server” feature, but there’s no guarantee that it’d work the way you’d like.

-The service offers a 30-day money back guarantee and can boast about some solid security features.
+The service offers a 30-day money-back guarantee and can boast about some solid security features.
 256-bits encryption and OpenVPN protocol are a given.

 In addition, NordVPN offers the options of Double VPN and Onion VPN.

 With the first, your data is routed through not one, but two hoops for an extra layer of protection.
-The Onion over VPN option is for the fans of TOR browser.
+The Onion over VPN option is for the fans of the TOR browser.